LockeLamora/lockelamora.github.io/_posts/2016-10-26-Agile-Testing.md

 All of these points were iteratively developed over one or more sprint retrospectives, and undoubtedly many will change, especially if new team members are added to the team or existing team members leave; that's always going to happen and since a lot of my own rules were made in response to how a specific team member or combination of team members works, this list will have to adapt, but again, that's agile!

-So onto my lessons learned and beast practices as they stand right now:
+So onto my lessons learned and best practices as they stand right now:

 ## 1: Definition of Done